Chapter 48

 Much of the Gossip Brigade’s pre-dance anticipation had centered on Dennis Desmond’s going with the post-dumped Cheryl Trevelyan; yet neither bothered to put in an appearance, together or apart.
 Even so, the scandal-slack got made up for (and then some) by a series of startling crackups in the deep-rooted senior class, each fissure adding aftershocks to the others.

-There’d been no preliminary hint of this during Zero Hour on Valentine’s Day, when Scott Grampian and Jeremy Tolhurst had BMV’d their time-honored steadies Lesley Ogilvie and Pamela Redfern, who’d done the mannerly thing by inviting Scott and Jeremy to be their escorts without holding out for alternate offers.
-Each couple had been in tandem for so long that their romances were encrusted with ingrained habit—plus Pam’s lingering censure of Jeremy for having bungled the Spirit Week ice cream social and necessitating a $1,079 refund.
+There’d been no preliminary hint of this during Zero Hour on Valentine’s Day, when Scott Grampian and Jeremy Tolhurst had dutifully BMV’d their time-honored steadies Lesley Ogilvie and Pamela Redfern, who’d done the mannerly thing by inviting Scott and Jeremy to be their escorts without holding out for alternate offers.
+Each couple had been in tandem for so long that their romances were encrusted with ingrained habit—plus Pam’s lingering censure of Jeremy for having bungled their Spirit Week ice cream social and necessitating a $1,079 refund.

 Ms. Shelley Stoker and Mitchell “Hieronymus” Lodge decided Aqueduct’s finale should be marked with a resounding kaboom!

 The VTHS English department was already set to lose Ms. Stoker, who’d amused her colleagues and enjoyed popularity with students but was lowest on the seniority pole at a time when budget-belts required tightening.
-No Up the Down Staircase idealist was Shelley, even as a novice teacher; as might be inferred from her correspondence with a young columnist for Mademoiselle named Fran Lebowitz (not to be confused with Fran Loderhauser):
+No Up the Down Staircase idealist was Shelley, even as a novice teacher; as might be inferred from her correspondence with a young columnist for Mademoiselle named Fran Lebowitz (not to be confused with Fran Loderhauser).
+“Not bad commentary—for a New Yorker,” Ms. Stoker wrote Ms. Lebowitz.
+“Come out west sometime and pick apart a real City.”

 “If I ever do, try and find me,” replied Ms. Lebowitz.